hibasalem/reading-notes/201/read01.md

 For a long time, web page authors used  &lt;div> elements to group together related elements on the page.
 HTML5 introduces a new set of elements that allow you to divide up the parts of a page such as The  &lt;header>  &lt;footer>  &lt;nav> &lt;section> &lt;aside> &lt;article> &lt;hgroup> &lt;div>
-The new elements provide clearer code (compared with using multiple <div> elements).
+The new elements provide clearer code.
-To make HTML5 elements work in Internet Explorer 8 (and older versions of IE), extra JavaScript is needed.
+To make HTML5 elements work in older versions of IE extra JavaScript is needed.

 ### CH 18 Process and Design users

-in the design prosess we should thing about the target users ,thier needs , what they want to see and why they are here . we need to know more about them (age gender location occupation income...). also we should think about making it attractive and more professional .
+in the design prosess we should think about the target users ,thier needs , what they want to see and why they are here and we need to know more about them (age gender location occupation income...). also we should think about making it attractive and more professional .
-Site maps
+##### Site maps
 create a tree diagram of the pages that will be used to structure the site , it will show how those pages can be grouped.
-Wire frames
+##### Wire frames
 simple sketch of the key information that needs to go on each page

 Getting your message across using design the design should be helpfull for understand its importance and what order to read it in.